-However, also in France the statutes of limitation prohibit survivors of early childhood IGM practices to call a court, because persons concerned often do not find out about their medical history until much later in life, and severe trauma caused by IGM Practices often prohibits them to act in time once they do.
-So far there was no case of a victim of IGM practices succeeding in going to court (see also Case No. 2).
+The statutes of limitation prevent survivors of early childhood IGM Practices to call a court because persons concerned often do not find out about their medical history until much later in life, which in combination with severe trauma caused by IGM Practices often proves to amount to a severe obstacle.
+Even though in France the statutes of limitations compare favourably to neighbouring countries, they still effectively prohibit survivors of early childhood IGM practices to call a court, as persons concerned often do not find out about their medical history until much later in life, and severe trauma caused by IGM Practices often prohibits them to act in time once they do.
+So far there was no case of a victim of IGM practices succeeding in going to court (see also Case No. 1).

-The French government so far refuses to ensure that non-consensual unnecessary IGM surgeries on minors are recognised as a form of genital mutilation, which would formally prohibit parents from giving "consent".
-In addition, the state party refuses to initiate impartial investigations, as well as data collection, monitoring, and disinterested research (see below p.
-43).
-In addition, hospitals are often unwilling to provide full access to patient's files (see also Cases No. 1-2).
+The French government so far refuses to ensure that non-consensual unnecessary IGM surgeries on minors are recognised as a form of genital mutilation or harmful practice, or as a form of torture or ill-treatment respectively, which would case formally prohibit parents from giving "consent".
+In addition, the State party refuses to initiate impartial investigations, as well as data collection, monitoring, and disinterested research (see below 55-56).
+In addition, despite legal obligations to do so, also French hospitals are often unwilling to provide full access to patient's files (see also Cases No. 1-2).